king-11/ComputerSystem/Week 0.md

 - Started making login and registration system.
 - Applied bootstrap, material css for the frontend.
 - Discussed the basic theme for the web page.

+### Team 20
+- Learnt basics of dart and flutter.
+- Learnt how to make login page using Flutter.
+- Created the basic Widgets tree or list that will help in making the basic User Interface.
+- Learnt different functions or Widgets of Flutter for making a nice Front-end.
+- Distributed the work among group members.